Alejogb1/job-board/blog-data/timebucket-timescaledb-function-explanation.md

 In this case `generate_series` produces all the possible buckets and the `LEFT JOIN` will return all the buckets even those where the `sensor_data` didn't have readings for that bucket.
 The `COALESCE` function is used to set 0 if count is null.
 I remember back in the day I wrote a whole complex query that tried to do that by hand and I nearly cried.
 Lesson learned the hard way.
 I should have used `time_bucket_gapfill` or in this case `generate_series` and a `LEFT JOIN` it's really just another way to accomplish it and its cleaner and more maintainable

-Okay let's talk about some common pitfalls you might encounter The first is forgetting to use `GROUP BY` which will cause your queries to return a single row because the aggregate functions will be applied on the entire result set.
+ let's talk about some common pitfalls you might encounter The first is forgetting to use `GROUP BY` which will cause your queries to return a single row because the aggregate functions will be applied on the entire result set.
 It's like asking for the total sum and not asking to group by which category these numbers belongs to

 Another common issue is inconsistent time zones Make sure all your timestamps are in the same time zone or you will be comparing apples and oranges and your results will be completely wrong you'll end up scratching your head asking why time isn't linear and believe me I've had those thoughts many times not on purpose but yeah..
 I'm being completely honest about that